 Having standard IT policies on an organizational level makes it possible to design an effective process by which laptops can be returned.

 Having clear IT policies would assist the employee in returning laptops properly.
-These policies could include deleting sensitive information where personal data backup is done, uninstalling duplicate applications at the device level, and physical cleaning.
+These policies could include deleting sensitive information where personal data backup is done, uninstalling duplicate applications at the device level, and data destruction.

 Moreover, such policies would have to clearly state the penalties for non-compliance.
 Depending on the severity of the violation, penalties may range from mild ones all the way to dire repercussions.